 - It’s easy to use the same password, the password that you can easily remember without writing it anywhere.
 But it’s likely to be easy for others to guess it.
 This is not safe.

-- If you're a bit more of a care-free person, you can completely let the software to handle all of your passwords and just remember one master password for all of them.
+- If you’re a care-free person, you can completely let the software to handle all of your passwords.
+Then, just remember one master password for all of them.

 Can it be trusted?